-At 68 years young, we are proud to say we have impacted the lives of more than 10 million Virginia students.
-We look forward to continuing to provide the very best in arts-education programming service to students, educators, and families throughout the Commonwealth.
+At 68 years young, we have impacted the lives of more than 10 million Virginia students.
+We look forward to continuing to provide the very best in arts-education programming service to students, educators, and families throughout Virginia.
 Each year we strive to positively impact the lives of more youth than we did the year before as we integrate the arts into education through performances, workshops, residencies, and virtual learning.

 Every day, this organization does what the classroom teacher may not have the time or the resources to do – we engage the imagination and spirit of children through the life-changing power of the arts!